ConfettiFX/The-Forge/README.md

 Confetti will prepare releases when all the platforms are stable and running and push them to this GitHub repository.
 Up until a release, development will happen on internal servers.
 This is to sync up the console, mobile, macOS and PC versions of the source code.

 # Products
-We would appreciate it if you could send us a link in case your product uses The Forge:
+We would appreciate it if you could send us a link in case your product uses The Forge.

+StarVR One SDK
+The Forge is used to build the StarVR One SDK:

 <a href="https://www.starvr.com" target="_blank"><img src="Screenshots/StarVR.PNG"